davidfstr/trycast/README.md

           of types that contain forward-references.
         - In particular {Union, Optional} types and collection types (List, Dict) with forward-references remain unsupported by `trycast()`.
-    * Recognize TypedDicts that have mixed required and optional keys correctly.
+    * Recognize TypedDicts that have mixed required and not-required keys correctly.
         - Exception: Does not work for mypy_extensions.TypedDict or Python 3.8's typing.TypedDict due to insufficient runtime type annotation information.